BREAD5940/5940-docs/source/docs/unofficial-libraries/team5190/falcon-library.rst

 FalconLibrary is written in Kotlin, a new programming language based on the Java Virtual Machine.
 Kotlin code is fully interoperable with Java code.
-One caviat: static functions and members will be split into their own file, seperate file.
+One caviat: static functions and members will be split into their own class.
 For instance, to construct a Java Length, one would do:

    var x = LengthKt.getFeet(10);